 Dr. Puntitra Glendowne

-Dr. Sawadpong worked for three years in the industry for a global media and information company as a software quality assurance engineer.
+Dr. Glendowne worked for three years in the industry for a global media and information company as a software quality assurance engineer.
 She was a software developer at a research center in Mississippi State University (MSU) for three years.
-Before coming to SFASU, Dr. Sawadpong worked at MSU as a research assistant professor.
+Before coming to SFASU, Dr. Glendowne worked at MSU as a research assistant professor.
 Her research interests include data analytics, software quality modeling, software metrics and high assurance software engineering.
 She is a member of Upsilon Pi Epsilon.